rhoboro/async-fastapi-sqlalchemy/README.md

-# Async Web API with FastAPI + SQLAlchemy 2.0 Style
+# Async Web API with FastAPI + SQLAlchemy 2.0

-This is a sample project of Async Web API with FastAPI + SQLAlchemy 2.0 Style.
+This is a sample project of Async Web API with FastAPI + SQLAlchemy 2.0.
 It includes asynchronous DB access using asyncpg and test code covering them.

 This sample project is explained in this blog (written in Japanese).